ecurt300/Procedural-Generation-Exploration/README.md

 > Terrain is generated from a height mapped mesh that also effects the where the tree objects are placed.
 Shaders just give it some flare.

- # Project 1 Terrain Chunk

-> After creating the terrain sample I will be utilizing the ECS in DOTS.
-> The  Chunk is an entity that can be turned off and on.
-It is a rebuilt Terrain Sample but only it is an actual Entity.
-The following Features:

->* Terrain Collision Detection
->* Rebuilt for ECS and DOTS

-# Project 2 Chunked Procedural Terrain

->This a terrain chunk but it is an Infinite Height Mapped Terrain that spawns new chunks as well as saves old chunks.
-The player moves around the map.

->Features:
->* Infinite Terrain
->* Generated on the fly
->* Ocean shaders
->* Compute Shader for terrain physics such as erosion and ocean

  # Project 3 Planetary Terrain